-Services that are covered for you What you must pay when you get these services Cervical and vaginal cancer screening Covered services include: For all women: Pap tests and pelvic exams are covered one every 24 months If you are at high risk of cervical or vaginal cancer or you a of childbearing age and have had an abnormal Pap test with the past 3 years: one Pap test every 12 months are Chiropractic services Covered services include: • We cover only manual manipulation of the spine to correct subluxation Deductible applies.
+Services that are covered for you What you must pay when you get these services Cervical and vaginal cancer screening Covered services include: For all women: Pap tests and pelvic exams are covered once every 24 months If you are at high risk of cervical or vaginal cancer or you are of childbearing age and have had an abnormal Pap test within the past 3 years: one Pap test every 12 months There is no coinsurance, copayment, or deductible for Medicare-covered preventive Pap and pelvic exams.
+Chiropractic services Covered services include: • We cover only manual manipulation of the spine to correct subluxation Deductible applies.
 20% coinsurance for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum.
 Prior authorization is required.
-Colorectal cancer screening The following screening tests are covered: Colonoscopy has no minimum or maximum age limitation and is covered once every 120 months (10 years) for patient not at high risk, or 48 months after a previous flexible sigmoidoscopy for patients who are not at high risk for colorectal cancer, and once every 24 months for high risk patients after a previous screening colonoscopy or barium enema.
+Colorectal cancer screening The following screening tests are covered: Colonoscopy has no minimum or maximum age limitation and is covered once every 120 months (10 years) for patients not at high risk, or 48 months after a previous flexible sigmoidoscopy for patients who are not at high risk for colorectal cancer, and once every 24 months for high risk patients after a previous screening colonoscopy or barium enema.
 Flexible sigmoidoscopy for patients 45 years and older.
-On every 120 months for patients not at high risk after the patireceived a screening colonoscopy.
-Once every 48 months fhigh risk patients from the last flexible sigmoidoscopy or barium enema.
+Once every 120 months for patients not at high risk after the patient received a screening colonoscopy.
+Once every 48 months for high risk patients from the last flexible sigmoidoscopy or barium enema.
 Screening fecal-occult blood tests for patients 45 years and older.
 Once every 12 months.
-Multitarget stool DNA for patients 45 to 85 years of age an not meeting high risk criteria.
+Multitarget stool DNA for patients 45 to 85 years of age and not meeting high risk criteria.
 Once every 3 years.
 Blood-based Biomarker Tests for patients 45 to 85 years of age and not meeting high risk criteria.
-Once every 3 years. polyp or other tissue during the colonoscopy or flexible sigmoidoscopy, the screening exam becomes a diagnostic exam and you pay 15% of the Medicare-approved amount for your doctors' services.
+Once every 3 years.
+There is no coinsurance, copayment, or deductible for a Medicare-covered colorectal cancer screening exam.
+If your doctor finds and removes a polyp or other tissue during the colonoscopy or flexible sigmoidoscopy, the screening exam becomes a diagnostic exam and you pay 15% of the Medicare-approved amount for your doctors' services.
 In a hospital outpatient setting, you also pay the hospital a 15% coinsurance.
 The Part B deductible doesn't apply.